East Coast Mental Wellness

 Melissa DaSilva is a clinical social worker and founder of the group practice East Coast Mental Wellness in Providence, RI.
-She serves as an individual and couples therapist, as well as a group facilitator.
+She serves as an individual and couples therapist, as well as a group facilitator, and offers hypnosis services for individuals who want to make changes at the subconscious level so that they can live a happy and authentic life.

 Melissa is an expert in the field of transgender topics, and works with many trans and nonbinary youth to provide support throughout their transition.
 She collaborates with outside providers to ensure comprehensive care for those who wish to pursue physical transition.
 Melissa enjoys working with clients on LGBTQ topics, academic issues, bipolar disorder, and personality disorders.
 She also has experience supporting clients with anxiety, depression, and life transitions.
 Her practice is welcoming towards all genders and sexualities, as well as poly and kink couples.